IIIF/api/source/api/presentation/2.0/index.md

 ```
 {: .urltemplate}

-The HTTP server _should_{: .rfc}, if at all possible, send the Cross Origin Access Control header (often called "CORS") to allow clients to download the manifests via AJAX from remote sites.
-The header name is `Access-Control-Allow-Origin` and the value of the header _should_{: .rfc} be `*`.
+The HTTP server _SHOULD_, if at all possible, send the Cross Origin Access Control header (often called "CORS") to allow clients to download the manifests via AJAX from remote sites.
+The header name is `Access-Control-Allow-Origin` and the value of the header _SHOULD_ be `*`.

 ```
 Access-Control-Allow-Origin: *